Marvin Eastman

-Marvin Lee Eastman (born June 8, 1971) is a retired American professional mixed martial artist and kickboxer.
+Marvin Lee Eastman (born June 8, 1971) is an American retired professional mixed martial artist and kickboxer.
 A professional MMA competitor from 2000 until 2013, he competed in K-1, the Ultimate Fighting Championship (UFC), World Fighting Alliance (WFA), Maximum Fighting Championship (MFC), Shooto, and King of the Cage (KOTC), where he was Super Heavyweight Champion.

-A talented athlete, he also played football in the Canadian Football League (CFL) for the Calgary Stampeders.

 Background

 Marvin Eastman was born and raised in Merced, California, where he grew up wrestling and playing football.
 Eastman began wrestling with his older brother's junior varsity team at an early age, going on to dominate for the Merced High School wrestling team, going undefeated (42–0) in his senior year and winning the California State Wrestling Championship at the 86.6 kilogram/191-pound weight-class.
 Eastman then continued playing football in college for the Merced College team, where he earned All-American honors, in his two years at the school.
-He was then offered a full scholarship to play football for the University of Washington but ultimately decided to sign with University of Nevada, Las Vegas, where he excelled in two seasons as a running back and fullback for the Running Rebels, and then played for the Calgary Stampeders of the Canadian Football League.
+He was then offered a full scholarship to play football for the University of Washington but ultimately decided to sign with University of Nevada, Las Vegas, where he excelled in two seasons as a running back and fullback for the Running Rebels.
+Eastman signed with the Calgary Stampeders of the Canadian Football League but never played in a game for them.
 Eastman then decided that he wanted to challenge himself in the rising world of mixed martial arts, and began training in Muay Thai.